9 Creative Ways To Grow Eggplants In Containers

-Antioxidants have been demonstrated in studies to help prevent a variety of chronic diseases, including heart disease and cancer.
+Studies have demonstrated antioxidants to help prevent various chronic diseases, including heart disease and cancer.
 Anthocyanins, a type of pigment with antioxidant effects that gives eggplants their brilliant colour, are particularly abundant in eggplants.

 Nasunin, a type of anthocyanin found in eggplants, is very beneficial.

-In fact, several test-tube experiments have shown that it is effective at protecting cells from free radical damage.
+Several test-tube experiments have shown that it effectively protects cells from free radical damage.

-Eggplants are high in fiber and low in calories, so they're a great complement to any weight-loss diet.
+Eggplants are high in fiber and low in calories, so they complement any weight-loss diet.
 Fiber promotes fullness and satiety while lowering calorie intake by moving slowly through the digestive tract.